Find Affordable College Courses

 10 Yearly Graduations

-University of Georgia is the 15th most popular school in the nation for students seeking a doctor's degree in communication and journalism.
+University of Georgia is the 15th most popular school in the nation for students seeking a doctor's degree in communication & journalism.
 Each year, around 39,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
-During the 2020-2021 academic year, 10 people received their doctor's degree in communication and journalism from UGA.
-Around 10% of these students were from an underrepresented racial-ethnic group, and 70% were women.
+During the most recent year for which we have data, 10 people received their doctor's degree in communication & journalism from UGA.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 75% were women.
+Those who complete their doctor's degree in communication & journalism at University of Georgia make a median salary of 70,955.

 #15